Have you been thinking about becoming Catholic?

-Remember that the Catholic RCIA stages are a good model of basic faith development, so you can learn a lot from them even if you're not in the RCIA process.
+Remember that the Catholic OCIA stages are a good model of basic faith development, so you can learn a lot from them even if you're not in the OCIA process.

 To register call 815-933-8285, ext.
 310

-The Inquiry Meetings will be held in the fall of 2020
+The Inquiry Meetings will be held in the winter of 2023

 Registration is now open!